jonasbkarlsson/ev_smart_charging/README.md

 Entity | Type | Descriptions, valid value ranges and service calls -- | -- | --
 `select.ev_smart_charging_charge_start_time` | Select | The earliest time of the day for the charging to start.
 If `None` is selected, there will be no explicit limitation of the starting time.
 Valid options, "00:00", "01:00", ..., "23:00" and "None".
 Can be set by service call `select.select_option`.
-`select.ev_smart_charging_charge_completion_time` | Select | The lastest time of the day for charging to reach the target State-of-Charge.
+`select.ev_smart_charging_charge_completion_time` | Select | The latest time of the day for charging to reach the target State-of-Charge.
 If `None` is selected, charging will be optimized using all hours with available price information, including before tomorrow's prices are available.
 Valid options, "00:00", "01:00", ..., "23:00" and "None".
 Can be set by service call `select.select_option`.
 `number.ev_smart_charging_charging_speed` | Number | The charging speed expressed as percent per hour.
 For example, if the EV has a 77 kWh battery and the charger can deliver 11 kW (3-phase 16 A), then set this parameter to 14.3 (11/77*100).
 If there are limitations in the charging power, it is preferred to choose a smaller number.
 Try and see what works for you!
 Valid values min=0.1, step=0.1, max=100.
 Can be set by service call `number.set_value`.
 `number.ev_smart_charging_electricity_price_limit` | Number | If the `switch.ev_smart_charging_apply_price_limit` switch is activated, charging will not be performed during hours when the electricity price is above this limit.
 NOTE that this might lead to that the EV will not be charged to the target State-of-Charge.
 Valid values min=-10000, step=0.01, max=10000.
 Can be set by service call `number.set_value`.
 `number.ev_smart_charging_minimum_ev_soc` | Number | The minimum State-of-Charge that should be charged by scheduled charging, independently of the electricity price.
 Valid values min=0, step=1, max=100.
 Can be set by service call `number.set_value`.